A variety of things to do in Sedona Arizona make this destination a don’t miss!

 Interesting factoid: Jenny Jerome, a cousin of the founding family, had been introduced by England’s Prince of Wales to Lord Randolph Churchill in 1874, and bore a son, Winston, later that year.

-2. Gain Spiritual Clarity in Sedona
+2. Spiritual Things To Do in Sedona

 Energetic Vortexes are found at the intersections of ley lines (see our explanation of them in this post from our time in Istria), which are sites of powerful and transformational electromagnetic earth energy.
 Magnetic and electrical vortexes are thought to have yin (feminine) and yang (masculine) energy, respectively.
 Balanced vortexes have a mixture of both.
 New Age believers say visiting each type of vortex will provide different types of assistance in activities ranging from contemplation to resolve and perspective.